onesmuskabui/Concrete-Strength-Modelling/README.md

 How to Run

-Clone the project and open the .Rmd or .R file in RStudio.
+Clone the project and open the .qmd in RStudio.

 Install the required packages: